-As Accounting Officer the Chief Executive Officer has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
+As Accounting Officer, the Chief Executive Officer has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

 The Accounting Officer considers how the trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where available.
-The Trust Clerk and PA to the CEO has driven improved efficiencies across the Trust.
 The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:

 - appointment of central services staff to key positions.
 In particular the appointment of a Chief Finance Officer continues to allow for a more strategic oversight of how trust finances are spent.
-The Trust's SEND leader provides support and cover for staff whilst on maternity negating the need to 'employ' someone to cover this role. - sharing staff costs across the schools in order that duplication of roles is mitigated and therefore making savings to both schools: - Allowing new schools joining the trust to access contracts/resources that currently are in place avoiding set up fees and also benefitting from economies of scale.
+The Trust's SEND leader provides support and cover for staff within the Trust Schools. - sharing staff costs across the schools in order that duplication of roles is mitigated and therefore making savings to both schools: - Allowing new schools joining the trust to access contracts/resources that currently are in place avoiding set up fees and also benefitting from economies of scale.